A Bible Study by Jack Kelley

 “I am the Alpha and the Omega,” says the Lord God, “who is and who was and who is to come, the Almighty.”
 (Rev.1: 4-8)

 Of the 404 verses in the Book of Revelation, 278 are taken from the Old Testament.
 In fact, Esther is the only Old Testament book not directly quoted.
 So it’s not surprising to find these Old Testament constructions like him who is and who was and who is to come and the seven spirits who are before his throne.
 The first is an approximate translation of God’s name and the second is a name for the Holy Spirit, literally the seven-fold Spirit of God.
-We’ll see plenty of these through out the book, and in chapter 19 we’ll see the untranslated Hebrew word Hallelujah (it means praise the Lord) used four times.
+We’ll see plenty of these throughout the book, and in chapter 19 we’ll see the untranslated Hebrew word Hallelujah (it means praise the Lord) used four times.
 It’s the only place it appears in the New Testament.
-In fact the Revelation has so many Old Testament nuances that some believe that John was actually translating from Hebrew into Greek as he wrote.
+In fact, the Revelation has so many Old Testament nuances that some believe that John was actually translating from Hebrew into Greek as he wrote.

-The phrase Alpha and Omega comes from the first and last letters of he Greek alphabet and refers to God the Father and recalls His claim to Israel.
+The phrase Alpha and Omega comes from the first and last letters of the Greek alphabet and refers to God the Father and recalls His claim to Israel.
 “You are my witnesses,” declares the LORD, “and my servant whom I have chosen, so that you may know and believe me and understand that I am he.
 Before me no god was formed, nor will there be one after me.
 I, even I, am the LORD, and apart from me there is no savior.
 (Isaiah 43:10-11) Jesus will later use the phrase of Himself.

 Vision of the Son of Man